LuborRod/e-stations/README.md

 - Run script - 'php yii migrate'

-Now you have to config your web server(apache, nginx) to root - web/ OR you can run php server - "php -S localhost:8888" (port you can change)
+Now you have to config your web server(apache, nginx) to root - web/ OR you can run php server - "php -S localhost:8888 -t web/" (port you can change)

 ------------READY----------------------------------